 Discovering the source of the problem is the first step and a way to evaluate changes in personality is to consult with a neuropsychologist.
 Neuropsychologists specialise in physical effects of brain disease or injury on mental abilities.

-'Losing Myself' report, 2 in 3 said that they had seen a negative impact on their relationship with their partner, while 72% have had physical intimacy affected.
+We know that a brain tumour diagnosis often impacts the wider family.
+In our 'Losing Myself' report, 2 in 3 said that they had seen a negative impact on their relationship with their partner, while 72% have had physical intimacy affected.
 Studies show that it is the personality and cognitive effects of brain tumours that place the most strain on relationships, particularly where they cause behaviour change, but that techniques to support caregivers can make a positive difference.

-Click – an online resource that's been developed by OnePlusOne to provide general relationship support and help you strengthen your relationships.
+Click is an online resource that's been developed by OnePlusOne to provide general relationship support and help you strengthen your relationships.
 It features a professional-led listening room, moderated community posts, evidence-based articles, goal-setting, quizzes, and personalised recommendations to help you improve and maintain the quality of your relationships.